maxpert/marmot/README.md

 [![Go](https://github.com/maxpert/marmot/actions/workflows/go.yml/badge.svg)](https://github.com/maxpert/marmot/actions/workflows/go.yml)

 ## What is it useful for right now?
-If you are using SQLite as ephemeral storage or a scenario where eventual consistency is fine for you.
+If you are using SQLite as ephemeral storage, or a scenario where eventual consistency is fine for you.
-Marmot can give you a solid replication between your nodes.
-Marmot builds on top of fault-tolerant consensus protocol (Multi-Group Raft), thus allowing robust recovery and replication.
+Marmot can give you a solid replication between your nodes as Marmot builds on top of fault-tolerant consensus protocol (Multi-Group Raft), thus allowing robust recovery and replication.
+This means if you are running a medium traffic website based on SQLite you should be easily able to handle load without any problems.
+Read heavy workloads won't be bottle-neck at all.

 ## Running